Positivity and representations of surface groups: Positive representations are Anosov

 \section{Positive representations are Anosov}

 In this section we introduce the notion of positive representations of a surface group.
 We then show that any $\Theta$-positive representation is $\Theta$-Anosov, establishing Theorem~\ref{thm_intro:Anosov} and Corollary~\ref{cor_intro:open} from the introduction.
+As in the introduction, $S$~is a connected oriented closed surface of genus at least~$2$.

-\begin{definition}[\sc Positive representations] Let $\G$ be a simple Lie group admitting a $\Theta$-positive structure.
-A representation $\rho\colon \pi_1(S) \to \G$ is {\em $\Theta$-positive} if there exists a non-empty $\grf$-invariant subset $A$ of $\bgrf$ and a positive $\rho$-equivariant map $\xi$ from $A$ to $\gp$.
-The map $\xi$ is called the {\em positive boundary map} of $\rho$ and the image of $\xi$ is the {\em positive limit curve} of $\rho$. \end{definition} We also say that a representation is positive if it is $\Theta$-positive for some $\Theta$.
+\begin{definition}[\sc Positive representations] Let~$\G$ be a semi-simple Lie group admitting a positive structure relative to~$\Theta$.
+A representation $\rho\colon \pi_1(S) \to \G$ is {\em $\Theta$-positive} if there exist a non-empty $\grf$-invariant subset~$A$ of $\bgrf$ and a positive $\rho$-equivariant map~$\xi$ from~$A$ to~$\gp$.